 Diabetes is no ‘walk in the park’ when it comes to your feet.
 Diabetes can reduce blood flow to your feet which in turn deprives your feet of oxygen and nutrients.
 This makes the healing process for blisters, sores and cuts much more difficult.
-Diabetic nerve damage which is also referred as Peripheral Neuropathy can cause numbness in your feet, this makes you more susceptible to sores and infections because you wont be able to feel cuts and blisters.
-If these sores go untreated, they can become deeply infected and lead to the need of amputation.
+Diabetic nerve damage, also referred to as Peripheral Neuropathy, can also cause numbness in your feet, making you more susceptible to untreated problems because you won’t be able to feel the sores and/or blisters .
+If these sores are left untreated, they can become deeply infected and lead to amputation.
 Peripheral Neuropathy can also cause sharp pain in your feet.
 Making you extremely sensitive to the lightest touch (such as your bed sheets.)
-Thankfully, it takes just a small step in the right direction to prevent foot problems associated with Diabetes.
-Here are some steps that can help in the long run of your feet.
+Thankfully, it takes just one small step in the right direction to prevent foot problems associated with Diabetes.
+Here are some routine steps you can take that will help you combat diabetic nerve pain.

 - Wear Properly Fitted Shoes.
 In the long haul, finding shoes that properly fit your feet pay off.
-The slightest rubbing or ill-fitting shoe can cause blisters that turn into sores that becomes infected and wont heal.
-Even trying different socks can make a world of a difference for your feet.
-If you see even the most minor signs of redness or irritation means you should change your shoes/socks (since you may not feel if its getting worse.)
-Before buying new kicks, check for rough seams or sharp edges that could hurt your feet.
+The slightest rubbing or ill-fitting shoe can cause blisters that will turn into sores that become infected and difficult to heal.
+Trying out different socks can even make a world of difference for your feet.
+If you see even the most minor signs of redness or irritation, this means you should change your shoes/socks (since you may not feel if the pain is getting worse.)
+Before buying those new kicks, check for rough seams or sharp edges that could hurt your feet.
 It is also good so break your shoes in gradually so that you are not damaging your feet any further due to diabetic nerve pain.

 - Barefoot isn’t for you.
 It is a good rule of thumb to always have something on your feet.
 Whether it be shoes, slippers or even socks.
 Speaking of socks, always wear them with shoes.
 Since leather, plastics and man-made show materials can irritate your skin and bring forth blisters.
 While nylons, knee-highs or thin socks are pretty to look at, they may not always offer the support you need.
 Wear thicker socks to pad your feet and cushion any calluses or sore spots.